CrunchyData/postgres-operator/docs/content/Upgrade/manual/upgrade4.md

 ##### Step 8

-Ensure you have checked out the latest 4.4.0-beta.2 version of the source code and update the pgo.yaml file in `$PGOROOT/conf/postgres-operator/pgo.yaml`
+Ensure you have checked out the latest {{< param operatorVersion >}} version of the source code and update the pgo.yaml file in `$PGOROOT/conf/postgres-operator/pgo.yaml`

-You will want to use the 4.4.0-beta.2 pgo.yaml file and update custom settings such as image locations, storage, and resource configs.
+You will want to use the {{< param operatorVersion >}} pgo.yaml file and update custom settings such as image locations, storage, and resource configs.

 ##### Step 9